funfunido/garbagify/README.md

-# garbagify
+# Garbagify
-makes the current webpage garbage by removing css stylesheets and style tags
+Pretty simple.
+All it does is make the current webpage you are on look completely trash.
+It does this by removing all the CSS stylesheets.

+Also, I am not responsible for any work lost if you use this extension on some super important meeting or something